mrexclamationmark/GNU-Linux-Configuration/README.md

 **NOTICE: Please read the files before using them, there may be some settings that will not work with your system configuration or some that you may not want.**

-The main goal of this configuration is to achieve stability by balancing between latency and throughput using 5ms-50ms-500ms sequence of milliseconds.
+The main goal of this configuration is to achieve stability by balancing between latency and throughput.

-5ms = balanced low latency millisecond

-50ms = balanced mid latency millisecond

-500ms = balanced high latency millisecond
+Formulas:

+Sequences of 5ms-50ms-500ms

+Hertz: 2Hz-20Hz-200Hz

+75%/25% for 2 comparitives (75% for the one that needs to run the most or first and 25% for the other that needs to run the less)

 **Sources:**